 Mindfulness is a lifestyle and is perfectly compatible with Personal Development.

 A mindful person is both an observer and participant at the same time.
 You may recognize this state of awareness as ‘Flow’ or ‘being in the Zone’.
 Mindfulness is living in the moment, and is of immense benefit to all who practice it as a lifestyle.

 The rewards of Mindfulness are substantial.

-In keeping with the complex nature of communication, understanding does not always come readily or immediately.
+In keeping with the complex nature of communication, understanding does not arrive readily or immediately.
 This is not a fault on the part of either the speaker or listener.
 It is merely an indication that patience and further discussion is needed.
-Highlighting the value of reflective listening, making it one of the most useful of the different types of listening.
+This raw indication highlights the intrinsic value of reflective listening, making it one of the most useful of the different types of listening.

-One can also use reflection and critical thinking in their own time on their own terms, to deepen their understanding.
-This approach allows one to resume communications with a fresh mind and renewed vigor.
+An individual can use reflection and critical Thinking in their own time on their own terms, to deepen their understanding of any situation.
+This intelligent approach allows one to resume communications with a fresh Mind and renewed vigor.

 This is particularly useful if a communication breaks down, or stalemates.

 It is befitting to note that Alfred Vail, the man who organized the funding for the launching of Samuel Morse’s Electric Telegraph - one of the first methods of reaching out to our fellow Humans over vast distance - used reflection and critical thinking to arrive at the decision that commercialized communication.

 Of all the different types of listening, attentive listening almost always leads to effective listening which in turn leads to problem resolution and Social advancement.
 One's ability to listen attentively enhances a relationship and builds rapport.

 An attentive listener does not interrupt the speaker.
 Knowing it is better, by far, to let the speaker finish before responding.